2017 Chicago Bears season: Week 3: vs. Pittsburgh Steelers

 The first two drives of the game ended with punts, but on the Bears' first punt of the game, Steelers returner Eli Rogers muffed the ball and Sherrick McManis recovered.
 Jordan Howard would score a three-yard touchdown run on the drive.
 On the Steelers' next drive, Roethlisberger was sacked by Bryce Callahan and fumbled, with Akiem Hicks recovering.
 The takeaway failed to result in points, however, as Connor Barth missed a 47-yard field goal.
 In the second quarter, Roethlisberger threw a seven-yard touchdown pass to Brown, which the Bears responded via Glennon's two-yard touchdown pass to Adam Shaheen.
 On the final play of the first half, Chris Boswell's 35-yard field goal was blocked by McManis into Marcus Cooper's hands.
 Cooper raced down the field before suddenly slowing down before he reached the end zone, which allowed Pittsburgh's Vance McDonald to knock the ball away at the one-yard line.
 The ball was then batted out of the end zone, which led to a penalty against the Steelers and an untimed play for the Bears.
-A false start penalty on Charles Leno Jr. prompted the Bears to instead kick a 24-yard field goal.
+A false start penalty on Charles Leno prompted the Bears to instead kick a 24-yard field goal.
 In the second half, the Bears suffered their first turnover of the game when Howard was stripped by Ryan Shazier; the Steelers took advantage to score on Bell's one-yard touchdown run.
 A second giveaway occurred when Glennon's pass for Zach Miller was intercepted by J. J. Wilcox, which enabled the Steelers to tie the game on Boswell's 32-yard field goal.
 The game remained scoreless through the rest of the half, resulting in overtime.
 After winning the coin toss to start overtime with the ball, the Bears quickly scored on the second play of the series; Tarik Cohen broke through for a 73-yard touchdown run, but was ruled to have stepped out of bounds at the Steelers' 37-yard line.
 Two plays later, Howard scored the game-winning touchdown on a 19-yard run.